 For further information on why ethical approval is required and who should apply, please see sections A and B of the CUREC Frequently Asked Questions on the CUREC website.

-Stage 2 – Complete a CUREC checklist
+Stage 2: Complete and submit a CUREC checklist

 The relevant checklist for the vast majority of students in the Department for Continuing Education is Checklist 1A, available from the CUREC website.

-The checklist is designed to indicate whether a project poses low risks to participants and needs no scrutiny beyond the DREC or could pose significant risks to participants and must undergo further scrutiny.
+The checklist is designed to indicate whether a project poses low risks to participants and needs no scrutiny beyond the DREC, or could pose significant risks to participants and must undergo further scrutiny.

 The checklist and accompanying documents must be typewritten and submitted for approval at least 30 days before the research is due to start.

-Guidance on completion of the Checklist 1A
+Guidance on completing Checklist 1A

 You will find guidance on the CUREC website.
 Make sure you allow plenty of time to consult this guidance so that your checklist is completed fully and appropriately at the first attempt.
 If you do so, you will receive approval quickly and save time in the long run.